top of page

 Now consider this version:

-• Wrote a program in C++ that allowed E-puck education robot to imitate emotions including aggression, fear, sadness, and happiness.
+Wrote a program in C++ that allowed an educational robot to imitate emotions including aggression and happiness.

 If you're a recruiter reading the first bullet, you have a limited understanding of the task (i.e., what is an embedded system?).
 The second bullet gives a more simplified explanation of the task to someone without a technical background.